ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _The Yazoo Whig and political register._](https://chroniclingamerica.loc.gov/lccn/sn87065695/1841-12-31/ed-1/seq-1)

 #### 1841-12-31 &middot; Yazoo City, Miss.

 <table style="width: 100%;"><tr><td style="width: 50%">

- may be said to
-be fifty.
-In Holland it is only twenty-five;
-the executioner is malaria.
-There are dis­
-tricts in France where the average is hut
-twenty-two, twenty, and eighteen.
-Polytechnic Journal.
 PRINTERS&#x27; PROVERBS.
 1. Never inquire thou of the editor for
 the news, for behold it is his duty at the ap­